Updated July 2026 · Reviewed by a Form 5472 specialist

 | Owner's form | Form 1040-NR | Often satisfied by withholding |

-Source: IRC §871(a) (FDAP) and §871(b) (ECI); §1441 withholding.
-Verified June 2026.
+Source: IRC §871(a) and §881 (FDAP), §871(b) and §882 (ECI); §1441 withholding.
+Verified July 2026.

 A US trade or business is a regular, continuous, and considerable level of business activity carried on in the United States.
 Having US customers is not enough by itself; the test looks at activities performed in the US — an office, employees, or dependent agents acting on your behalf.